nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 Three tickets have nominated candidates for the 2023 MSA election: Together, CHANGE!, Social Justice.
 All three nominated enough unique candidates to qualify for the voting booklet cover.

-Together, the incumbent ticket since the 2017 election, nominated 127 candidates.
+Together, the incumbent ticket since the 2017 election, nominated 120 candidates.
 The Labor Right participates in this ticket.

-CHANGE!, renamed from the pandemic-era Student Voice ticket which did not contest the 2022 elections last year, nominated 74 candidates.
+CHANGE!, renamed from the pandemic-era Student Voice ticket which did not contest the 2022 elections last year, nominated 70 candidates.
 This ticket is led and organised by the Labor Left.
 Their platform calls for greater advocacy, and seems to be pitched broadly towards those seeking "change" from Together running MSA.

-Social Justice, the latest manifestation of the perennially unsuccessful Socialist Alternative-led ticket, nominated 73 candidates, up from 5 Climate Action/Climate Justice candidates in 2022.
+Social Justice, the latest manifestation of the perennially unsuccessful Socialist Alternative-led ticket, nominated 60 candidates, up from 5 Climate Action/Climate Justice candidates in 2022.
 Their platform is the explicitly left wing and activist one typical of Socialist Alternative student tickets.

+The numbers above include candidates who nominated for multiple positions, so Together nominated fewer than 120 *unique* candidates, for example.
+Together nominated 7 candidates to 2 positions, and Change nominated 9 candidates to 2 positions.
+Social Justice nominated 8 candidates to 2 positions, 6 candidates to 3 positions, and 1 candidate to 4 positions.

 Only Together nominated candidates for the Mental Health and Resilience Committee, so they have been elected unopposed.
 Only Change nominated a candidate for Indigenous Officer so they have been elected unopposed.
 Disabilities and Carers Officer will be contested by Together and Change.